 Since Caroline and David live in another city in Washington State, I went to Costco and shopped for the reception food.
 They had decided on pulled pork, rolls, baked beans, chopped salad, wine, beer, sodas, and sparking apple cider for the wedding toast.
 With that procured, I began to prepare the meal totally in a Crock-Pot.
 The pork shoulder went into a Crock-Pot on Friday night, and on Saturday morning I shredded it and added barbeque sauce.
 Michael and I went to Mass on Saturday evening to observe the Sabbath.

 And then on Sunday, their wedding day, before all of the wedding party and guests got on the 12:20 PM ferry to Seattle for the 1:10 PM ceremony heading back towards Bainbridge, I simply put the cooked BBQ in one Crock-Pot, the canned baked beans in another, and the rolls in a low temperature oven.
-The salad was already prepared so we tossed it together after the reception.
+The salad was already prepared so we tossed it together when we got home after the marriage ceremony.
 Caroline had picked up donuts for the wedding cake, and I had purchased ferry post cards at her request to hand out to the guests along with bird seed to throw at the bride and groom as they left.
 The drinks were chilled, and we were ready.
+I got on the ferry, and they got married!

 WHAT THE ATTENDEES THOUGHT